It’s an age of skinny budgets for land agencies. How do trail users keep trails like this one from going feral?

 by Andy Dappen

-We live in an era of shrinking budgets affording trail maintenance on our backcountry trails.
-We also live in an area where the agencies managing our frontcountry trails are cash strapped and lack deep pockets for much trail maintenance.
-So what’s a dedicated trail user to do in keeping the trails (s)he frequents in good shape?
+We live in an era of shrinking budgets for the maintenance on our backcountry trails.
+We also live in an area where the agencies managing our frontcountry trails are cash strapped for trail maintenance.
+So what’s a dedicated trail user do to keep the trails (s)he frequents in good shape?

 Answer 1: Give the trails a rest when they are wet enough that your passage leaves footprints deeper than ¼ inch (hikers) or ruts deeper than ¼ inch (mountain bikers) – footprints and ruts greatly accelerate the way water works on and erodes a trail.
 Answer 2: Perform some light trail maintenance yourself while you hike or bike—there are many easy things we can each do to improve a trail.

 Photo: Simple tools of the trail maintenance trade.
 Folding saw (left).
 Next, a saw blade made lighter with a duct tape handle and sheath.
-Next, 2 types of clippers.
+Next, two types of clippers.
 Finally a trowel (right).

 Heavy trail work (whether that’s sawing large-diameter trees blocking a trail or re-routing a stream running down a segment of trail) should be left for land agencies to orchestrate.
 Each year, however, many trails need light attention.
-On forested trails, small-diameter trees may have fallen across the trail, or vine maples may have grown to the point that they partially block the trail.
-Trails in the shrub-steppe, meanwhile, may have sagebrush canopies that have grown enough that they have begun to block the trail.
+On forested trails, small-diameter trees may have fallen across the trail, or vine maples may have grown to the point that the trail is partially blocked.
+Trails in the shrub-steppe, meanwhile, may have sagebrush canopies that have grown enough to intrude upon the trail.
 Or the trail surface may have 6-inch-deep craters (post holes) left in the soil by horses.
-These are all trail-lite issues that any trail user can tackle if they simply pack a few lightweight tools.
+These are all trail-lite issues that any trail user can tackle if they pack a few lightweight tools.
 Here are a few trail-lite maintenance tools to consider:

 - First and foremost, carry an eight- to ten-inch folding pruning saw and a holster to carry the saw on your belt or hip belt for quick deployment.
-Saws using razor-tooth blades are recommended because they remain sharpness for so long.
-Folding saws like the Corona RS 7360 (a 10-inch pruning saw) and the RS 7255 (for an 8-inch saw) weigh under half a pound, are available locally at Lowes and Home Depot.
-These saws can cut fallen logs that are four- to five-inches in diameter, limb the branches larger deadfall so you can over or under major trail blockages, cut vine maples and slide alders that are overgrowing a trail, and cut other runners (like salmonberries) that are crowding trail.
+Saws using razor-tooth blades are recommended because they remain sharp for so long.
+Folding saws like the Corona RS 7360 (a 10-inch pruning saw) and the RS 7255 (an 8-inch saw) weigh under half a pound and are available locally at Lowes and Home Depot.
+These saws can cut fallen logs that are four- to five-inches in diameter, limb the branches of larger deadfall so you can crawl over or under blockages, cut vine maples and slide alders that are overgrowing a trail, and cut other vines (like salmonberries) that are crowding a trail.